suffle/jira-ticket-loader/README.md

    # Interactive mode
    npx jira-loader

-   # Automated mode (requires your own template file)
+   # Automated mode (specify full path to template file)
-   npx jira-loader -t PROJ-123 -e my-template.md -p ./templates -s
+   npx jira-loader -t PROJ-123 -e ./templates/my-template.md -s

    # Or use via npm scripts
    npm run jira-doc  # (if you add it to your package.json scripts)